Honey Badger: Profile and Information

 Honey badgers are solitary animals and have been sighted to hunt in pairs during the mating season in Africa.
 It uses old burrows of warthog, aardvark, and termite mounds.

-Honey badgers are notorious for its ferocity, strength, and toughness.
+Honey badgers are notorious for their ferocity, strength, and toughness.
 When escape is impossible, it is known to savagely and fearlessly attack almost any other species and occasionally repelling predators like hyena and lion.

 Porcupine quills, bee stings, and animal bites rarely penetrate its skin.